Sharon Rich is a Bestselling Author, Film Historian, and Lecturer.

 In 1995 Rich was awarded a Dame of Merit by the Knights of Malta for her contribution to History and Literature.

 The hardcover edition of Sweethearts was also a selection of the Entertainment Book Club; the first softcover edition in 2001 was an online #1 Best Seller for four weeks at Amazon.com’s Booksurge bookstore.
 The updated 2014 20th Anniversary Edition was #14 on Amazon’s Best Seller list in June 2014.
 Over the years, it continues to visit the Best Seller list, usually at least once a month.
-It now has a dedicated website.
+The book now has a dedicated website.

 About 60 pages were added to the 2014 edition, which is the most current and is the recommended version to read.
 For those readers who are fans of the Sweethearts book, Rich also keeps up a running blog of additional and new documentation, related news, photos, and interviews, updated frequently at this Sweethearts documentation link.